lananovikova10/diplodoc-example/docs/en/about.md

 The easiest HTTP networking library for Kotlin backed by [Kotlinx](*Kotlinx) Coroutines.

-[*Kotlinx]: Explaining a term or abbreviation using definition syntax.

 {% cut "Click to see more" %}

 Content displayed when clicked.